Collaborative Learning for Cyberattack Detection in Blockchain Networks: Abstract

 \section{Abstract}

-This article aims to study intrusion attacks and then develop a novel cyberattack detection framework for blockchain networks.
+This article aims to study intrusion attacks and then develop a novel cyberattack detection framework to detect cyberattacks at the network layer (e.g., Brute Password and Flooding of Transactions) of blockchain networks.
 Specifically, we first design and implement a blockchain network in our laboratory.
-This blockchain network will serve two purposes, i.e., to generate the real traffic data (including both normal data and attack data) for our learning models and implement real-time experiments to evaluate the performance of our proposed intrusion detection framework.
+This blockchain network will serve two purposes, i.e., to generate the real traffic data (including both normal data and attack data) for our learning models and to implement real-time experiments to evaluate the performance of our proposed intrusion detection framework.
 To the best of our knowledge, this is the first dataset that is synthesized in a laboratory for cyberattacks in a blockchain network.
 We then propose a novel collaborative learning model that allows efficient deployment in the blockchain network to detect attacks.
-The main idea of the proposed learning model is to enable blockchain nodes to actively collect data, share the knowledge learned from its data, and then exchange the knowledge with other blockchain nodes in the network.
+The main idea of the proposed learning model is to enable blockchain nodes to actively collect data, learn the knowledge from data using the Deep Belief Network, and then share the knowledge learned from its data with other blockchain nodes in the network.
 In this way, we can not only leverage the knowledge from all the nodes in the network but also do not need to gather all raw data for training at a centralized node like conventional centralized learning solutions.
-Such a framework can also avoid the risk of exposing local data's privacy as well as the excessive network overhead/congestion.
-Both intensive simulations and real-time experiments clearly show that our proposed collaborative learning-based intrusion detection framework can achieve an accuracy of up to 97.7\% in detecting attacks.
+Such a framework can also avoid the risk of exposing local data's privacy as well as excessive network overhead/congestion.
+Both intensive simulations and real-time experiments clearly show that our proposed intrusion detection framework can achieve an accuracy of up to 98.6\% in detecting attacks.